flatrick/XWiki-setup/RHEL/readme.md

 ## Set up as a systemd service

-The command `alternatives --config java` will give us the path to our Java-installation.
+The command `alternatives --config java` will allow you to configure which Java Runtime to use.
-Remove the ending `/jre/bin/java/` and use that as the variable `JAVA_HOME`

-In CentOS 7, this is the path I got for java-1.8.0-openjdk-devel: `/usr/lib/jvm/java-1.8.0-openjdk-1.8.0.222.b10-1.el7_7.x86_64`

 `vi /etc/systemd/system/tomcat.service`